datacentricdesign/iob22/assignments/07-shared-pomodoro/step3.md

 from flask_socketio import SocketIO
 ```

-Then, we construct both a Flask object and a SocketIO object.
+Now, we construct both a Flask object and a SocketIO object.
 Note that we pass the server as an argument of the socketio.
 SocketIO builds on top of the webserver, taking all it functionalities and adding the ability to handle websockets.

 ```python
 # Create a webserver object called 'Shared Pomodoro' and keep track of it in the variable called server